nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Intravenous:** Pertaining to or involving intravenous administration, relevant to the method by which Feraheme is delivered.

-### Expanded Definition and Usage\nFeraheme is particularly valued in clinical settings for its ability to deliver a significant amount of iron in a single or limited number of doses, which can quickly alleviate symptoms of iron deficiency anemia and improve overall health outcomes for patients.
+### Expanded Definition and Usage:
+Feraheme is particularly valued in clinical settings for its ability to deliver a significant amount of iron in a single or limited number of doses, which can quickly alleviate symptoms of iron deficiency anemia and improve overall health outcomes for patients.
 Its nanoparticle formulation allows for effective iron delivery without the gastrointestinal side effects often associated with oral iron supplements.
 Additionally, the use of an intravenous route helps bypass some of the absorption issues seen with oral therapies, making it a critical option for patients who need rapid and effective iron supplementation.